mems/calepin/Web/Web.md

 ### Bypass cross domain control

-If your JS need a resource but it's disallow but the third party (does not allow with Access Control headers)
+If your JS need a resource but it's disallow but the third party (does not allow with `Access-Control` headers)

 **Always filter which URL/domain you allow.** Else some evil people could use your proxy for illegal activity, etc.